compiler-research/xeus-cpp/docs/source/debug.rst

 Testing
 ========================

-The testing code for the source files is located in `test/test_interpreter.cpp`.
+The source code for the c++ tests is located in `test/test_interpreter.cpp`.
+The source code for the python tests is located in `test/test_xcpp_kernel.py`.
 Write the necessary tests and build the project as described in the repository's README or contributing guidelines.
-Then, execute `build/test/test_xeus_cpp` to verify if the tests were successful.
+Then, execute `build/test/test_xeus_cpp` from the top level directory to verify if the c++ tests were successful, and `pytest -sv build/test/test_xcpp_kernel.py` to execute the python tests.